foundweekends/giter8/README.markdown

 changes to github.

-The easy way to start a new template project is with a giter8 template made expressly for that purpose.
+The easy way to start a new template project is with a giter8 template made expressly for that purpose:

     $ g8 n8han/giter8